Deadly firefight in Lebanon prompts warnings of more trouble | International

 Deadly firefight in Lebanon prompts warnings of more trouble

-Mourners chanted "there is no God but God and Hezbollah is the enemy of God" as the boy’s body was carried on a stretcher into his grandfather's house at funeral on Friday.
+Mourners at the boy's funeral on Friday chanted "there is no God but God and Hezbollah is the enemy of God" as his body was carried on a stretcher into his grandfather's house.
 Men in facemasks fired AK-47s in the air.

 ALSO READ